COVID-19 Pandemic Response Plan

 Distance Learning - Tote Bags & Personal Projects

-When we do meet in person, I will still continue the rhythm of packing up assignments and sending them home in advance of any school closings, so that they are ready and sitting in your living room when a shutdown does occur due to the county going back to orange or red, a child in our group getting sick, a member of a child's family getting sick and that child going into quarantine, or me getting sick.
-For this reason, I will prepare a new set of tote bags in advance and send them home with students on the first day of in-person school.
-Should we have a closure, I will refill the tote bags when we reopen, so that we are prepared for another closure.
+When we do meet in person, I will still continue the rhythm of packing up assignments and sending them home in advance of any school closings.
+You may choose to do those activities on days when your child's pod is not in session.
+The tote bag materials will also be ready and sitting in your living room when a shutdown does occur due to the county going back to orange or red, a child in our group getting sick, a member of a child's family getting sick and that child going into quarantine, or me getting sick.

 Since hands-on learning is a hallmark of Montessori education, I will be deciding which materials I would like to have as being individual as opposed to shared.
 I will purchase whatever I feel we need to have multiples of.
 There is a Montessori curriculum company that has come out with lightweight plastic manipulatives for many of the common Montessori lessons (ETC Montessori Personal Learning Products); these can be easily spray disinfected and they may even be inexpensive enough that I just get several sets and can send them home with children in their tote bags.